How to use the online gallery

 Many of the works are by local artists and those with a strong Guildford connection.
 Other pieces have associations with the Guildford area and Surrey.
 Guildford House Gallery is well-known for the many works it owns by Guildford's most famous son John Russell RA (1745-1806).
 He was pastel painter to King George III and his son, the Prince of Wales (later George IV).

 Our collection of pastel paintings by the artist is the largest publicly owned collection in the world.
-As well as the three oil paintings depicted in this catalogue, the Russell collection comprises nearly 30 pastel portraits, as well as numerous pen drawings, engravings and prints.
+The Russell collection comprises nearly 30 pastel portraits, as well as numerous pen drawings, engravings and prints.

 One of the most interesting and famous works is the oil painting of Micoc and Tootac.
 Micoc and her son Tootac were Inuit Indians from Labrador and were brought to England in the 1760s by Admiral Sir Hugh Palliser, Governor of Newfoundland between 1764 and 1766.